Salient Object Detection with Purificatory Mechanism and Structural Similarity Loss: Introduction

-The main contributions of this paper include: \begin{enumerate} \item we propose a novel \emph{Purificatory Mechanism}, which purifies salient objects by promoting predictable regions and rectifying indistinguishable regions; \item we present the promotion attention and rectification attention.
-The former aims to efficiently locate preliminary salient objects, while the latter focuses on distinguishing the details of error-prone areas; \item we introduce a novel \emph{Structural Similarity Loss} to restore the complex or fine structures of salient objects, which constrains region-level pair-wise relationship between regions to be as a supplement to the pixel-level unary constraints, assisting regions to calibrate their own saliency values; \item we conduct comprehensive experiments and the results verify the effectiveness of our proposed method which consistently outperforms 19 state-of-the-art algorithms on six datasets with a fast prediction. \end{enumerate}
+The main contributions of this paper include: \begin{enumerate} \item we propose a novel \emph{Purificatory Mechanism}, which purifies salient objects by promoting predictable regions and rectifying indistinguishable regions; \item we introduce a novel \emph{Structural Similarity Loss} to restore the complex or fine structures of salient objects, which constrains region-level pair-wise relationship between regions to be as a supplement to the pixel-level unary constraints, assisting regions to calibrate their own saliency values; \item we conduct comprehensive experiments and the results verify the effectiveness of our proposed method which consistently outperforms 19 state-of-the-art algorithms on six datasets with a fast prediction. \end{enumerate}

 The rest of this paper is organized as follows: Section II reviews the recent development of salient object detection, attention-based SOD methods and boundary-aware SOD methods.
 Section III presents the purificatory network in detail.
 Section IV presents the proposed structural similarity loss.
 In Section V, we evaluate the proposed model, and compare it with the state-of-the-art methods to validate the effectiveness of the model.
 We conclude the paper in Section VI.